sandeshshinde30/EliteCoders/README.md

 EduConsult : Student to Student Consultancy Service

-Problem Statement :  Developing an effective platform that facilitate transparent communication between current and prospective students to bridge the information gap and enhance the decisionmaking process in college admissions
+Problem Statement :  Developing an effective platform that facilitate transparent communication between current and prospective students to bridge the information gap and enhance the decision making process in college admissions